rvnryn/Capstone-Project/README.md

 									</thead>
 										<tr style='border-bottom: 1px solid #eee;'>
 											<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Dashboard/page.tsx'>page.tsx</a></b></td>
-											<td style='padding: 8px;'>- Dashboard PageThis file defines the main dashboard interface within the frontend application, serving as the central hub for visualizing key business metrics<br>- It integrates various data sources and visual components to provide users with real-time insights into sales performance, inventory status, and operational alerts<br>- The dashboard facilitates interactive data exploration through filters and dynamic charts, supporting informed decision-making across the platforms architecture.</td>
+											<td style='padding: 8px;'>- The <code>page.tsx</code> file in the Dashboard feature serves as the central component for rendering the user’s dashboard interface<br>- It orchestrates the display of key business metrics, including sales trends, inventory status, and product performance, by integrating various data sources and visualizations<br>- This component provides users with an at-a-glance overview of sales predictions, stock levels, and operational alerts, facilitating informed decision-making<br>- Overall, it acts as the primary user interface for monitoring and analyzing critical business data within the applications architecture.</td>
 										</tr>
 									</table>
 									<!-- hook Submodule -->